 The USER_SESSION and USER_TRANSACTION namespaces are initially empty.
-A user can create and set variables with RDB\$SET_CONTEXT() and retrieve them with RDB\$GET_CONTEXT().
+The user can create and set variables in them with RDB\$SET_CONTEXT() and retrieve them with RDB\$GET_CONTEXT().
 The SYSTEM namespace is read-only.
 The DDL_TRIGGER namespace is only valid in DDL triggers, and is read-only.
-The SYSTEM and DDL_TRIGGER namespaces contain a number of predefined variables, shown below.
+It contains a number of predefined variables, shown below.